For a road trip to Cairns, is it cheaper to hire a campervan or to hire a car and stay at backpackers? We're 2 adults + 2 kids.

 take a look at Backpacking Queensland's website for some reputable tour operators out of Cairns.

-http://backpackingqueensland.com.au/cairns-and-tropical-north/ about 7 years ago
+http://backpackingqueensland.com.au/cairns-and-tropical-north/ over 7 years ago

 The comparison feature at http://www.mydriveholiday.com.au is very useful for travelers who are in the planning stage to hiring a campervan.
 The website got a huge of campers from different companies and you can all compare and book them right then, just like expedia.
 But the advantage is yours because you can compare all rates and features quickly almost 6 years agoAnswered by Sydney via Travellr.com